 We see that when the NN gets a hit or a miss, the probability distribution suddenly gets a vertical and horizontal streak centered at that point.

-If its a hit, then the NN tends to follow these dark probability streaks until it understands that either it’s searching in the wrong direction, or its found all of the ship.
+If it’s a hit, then the NN tends to follow these dark probability streaks until it understands that either it’s searching in the wrong direction, or its found all of the ship.

 The NN also understands the directionality of the ships it sees.
 It always seems to make sure that both ends of a line of hits are unoccupied before moving on, but it doesn’t really care about the immediate ‘left’ and ‘right’ of these hits, as we see when the NN attacks the vertical ship in the above game.
 Clearly it understands the general shapes of the ships on the board.